Last Year’s Winner: Louie Anderson, “Baskets”

-Still Eligible: No.
+Still Eligible: Yes.

 Launch Gallery: Emmy History in Photos: Memories from TV's Biggest Night